 Unit No. Content Teaching Hours I, II, III, IV and V Simulate the Stack data structure (recursion) and do the posteriori analysis.
 Simulate BFS, DFS on Graph and estimate the running time.
-Simulate Prim's and Kruskal's Algorithm and do the posteriori analysis Simulate Dijkstra's algorithm and do the posteriori analysis Simulate all pair shortest path problem and do the posteriori analysis Simulate Bellman algorithm and do the posteriori analysis Simulate of Huffman Tree and do the posteriori analysis Simulate of check whether a given graph is connected or not using DFS method and do the posteriori analysis Simulate of Heap Tree and heap sort and do the posteriori analysis Simulate of N Queen's problem using Back Tracking and do the posteriori analysis Simulate 0/1 Knapsack problem using Dynamic Programming and do the posteriori analysis Simulate TSP problem using Dynamic Programming and do the posteriori analysis Simulate fractional Knapsack problem and do the posteriori analysis Simulate to find a subset sum of a given set of integer number and do the posteriori analysis Simulate to find a subset sum of a given set of integer number and do the posteriori analysis 18
+Simulate Prim's and Kruskal's Algorithm and do the posteriori analysis Simulate Dijkstra's algorithm and do the posteriori analysis Simulate all pair shortest path problem and do the posteriori analysis Simulate Bellman algorithm and do the posteriori analysis Simulate of Huffman Tree and do the posteriori analysis Simulate of check whether a given graph is connected or not using DFS method and do the posteriori analysis Simulate of Heap Tree and heap sort and do the posteriori analysis Simulate of N Queen's problem using Back Tracking and do the posteriori analysis Simulate 0/1 Knapsack problem using Dynamic Programming and do the posteriori analysis Simulate fractional Knapsack problem and do the posteriori analysis Simulate to find a subset sum of a given set of integer number and do the posteriori analysis Simulate to detect the circle in graph by using DFS algorithm and do the posteriori analysis 18

-CO1: Implement recursive algorithm with array and stack data structure

-CO2: Various tools to simulate divide and conquer algorithm and greedy using graph and link list.

-CO3: Dynamic programming to optimization type and decision type problems.

-CO4: Implement some problems like data compression algorithm and sorting algorithm using tree, array etc.

-CO5: Simulate and optimize some NP class problem like SAT, clique and TSP etc.
+- CO1: Implement recursive algorithm with array and stack data structure - CO2: Various tools to simulate divide and conquer algorithm and greedy using graph and link list. - CO3: Dynamic programming to optimization type and decision type problems. - CO4: Implement some problems like data compression algorithm and sorting algorithm using tree, array etc. - CO5: Simulate and optimize some NP class problem like SAT, clique and TSP etc.